sustrik/ribosome/README.md

 That's all, folks!
 ```

-To undestand how ribosome layouts the code, it is necessary to understand
+To undestand how ribosome layouts the code, it is necessary to keep in mind
 that it's not characters that are placed on a line, but rather rectangular
 blocks of text.